 Dogs love to nibble on any kind of cord they can see.
 Appliance cords.
 Phone and computer charger cords.
 You name it.

 Not only is this inconvenient for you, it can be downright dangerous for dogs.

-Even though I knew I should put my chargers away, I would often forget when my phone or computer were about to die and quickly plugged them back in.
-Sure enough, I’d leave the chargers there and Toby would swoop in for the chew.
+Even though I knew I should put my chargers away, I would often forget when my phone or computer was about to die and quickly plugged them back in.
+Sure enough, I’d leave the chargers there, and Toby would swoop in for the chew.

 5. Check for poisonous plants

 If you have plants or flowers in your home, always check to see if they’re poisonous to pups.

 If they are, we highly recommend you get rid of them completely.
 Or at least put them in an impossibly high place.